 Packing for a ski holiday can be overwhelming, but a strategic approach makes it much easier.
 Here’s how to balance style and practicality while keeping your suitcase light:

-- Don’t forget hand warmers: A must-have when temperatures unexpectedly drop.
+• Please keep in mind hand warmers: a must-have when temperatures unexpectedly drop.

-Whether you’re off on a high-end ski retreat to a resort like Courmayeur or La Thuile or preparing for a fun-filled school ski trip , dressing for the slopes is all about balancing warmth, style, and practicality.
-With the right pieces, you’ll stay cosy and confident while looking effortlessly chic on and off the mountains.
+Dressing for the slopes involves balancing warmth, style, and practicality, whether you’re heading to a high-end retreat at a resort like Courmayeur or La Thuile, or preparing for a fun-filled school trip.
+With the right pieces, you’ll stay cosy and confident while looking effortlessly chic on and off the mountain.